-All traditional first time first year students entering the university, including those with Running Start, AP and/or International Baccalaureate credits, are required to take COR 100.
-Transfer students entering the university with fewer than 20 semester credits are also required to take COR 100.
-Transfer students with 20 or more semester credits, including those with an Associate's or Bachelor's degree, are required to take COR 110 and 340.
-Transfer students without a DTA Associate's degree or Bachelor's degree may be required to take additional core courses, depending on a course-by-course evaluation of their transfer coursework.
+All traditional first time first year students entering the university, including those with Running Start, AP and/or International Baccalaureate credits, are required to take CORE 100.
+Transfer students entering the university with fewer than 20 semester credits are also required to take CORE 100.
+COR110 and COR340W are not fulfilled with AA-DTA degree and are required of all transfer students.
+Transfer students without a DTA Associate's degree or Bachelor's degree may be required to take additional CORE courses, depending on a course-by-course evaluation of their transfer coursework.

-Students who take a Math course numbered from 121 through 201 will have satisfied the requirement for Core 130.
-Students seeking a B.A. or B.S.W. whose major or minor does not require a World Language and who do not place into a 201-level language course or higher are required to take COR 140.
+Students who take a Math course numbered from 121 through 201 will have satisfied the requirement for CORE 130.
+Students seeking a B.A. whose major or minor does not require a World Language and who do not place into a 201-level language course or higher are required to take CORE 140.